yiisoft/yii2/docs/guide/db-query-builder.md

 > Warning: Unless whole data set has been retrieved, no other query could be done through the same connection.
 The table may remains locked by MySQL and cannot be written to by other queries.

 Yii provides the so-called batch query support.
-A batch query makes use of the data cursor and fetches data in batches, but the `$db` parameter is not the  one that have `PDO::MYSQL_ATTR_USE_BUFFERED_QUERY` disabled before `version 2.0.11.2` by default, [and maybe won't ever](https://github.com/yiisoft/yii2/issues/8420) (still under discussion for now), because there is no [`Silver Bullet` ](https://github.com/yiisoft/yii2/issues/8420#issuecomment-295679232) for this.
+A batch query makes use of the data cursor and fetches data in batches, but the `$db` parameter is not the  one that have `PDO::MYSQL_ATTR_USE_BUFFERED_QUERY` disabled before `version 2.0.11.2` by default, [and maybe won't ever](https://github.com/yiisoft/yii2/issues/8420) (still under discussion for now), because there is  [`No Silver Bullet`](https://github.com/yiisoft/yii2/issues/8420#issuecomment-295679232) for this.
 Before PHP 5.6, the memory usage of buffered query in drivers does not count towards PHP's memory limit, but it takes the memory actually,  it may  eat all your servers' memory and get your PHP-FPM process killed.
 It is Suggested that you create a new connection to MySQL Server , which the `PDO::MYSQL_ATTR_USE_BUFFERED_QUERY` is set to `false` at your need manually.